- Article published at:

 Always make sure there's a little breathing room between the nightstand and other furniture or walls.

-The standard nightstand height is between 24 to 28 inches, which fits most modern beds.
-But not all beds are the same height, so it’s important to measure yours.
+The standard nightstand height, also referred to as the standard bedside table height, is between 24 and 28 inches, which fits most modern beds.
+But not all beds are the same height, so it's important to measure yours.

-The general rule is that the nightstand height should be equal to the bed or slightly lower.
+The general rule is that the nightstand height relative to the bed should be equal or slightly lower.
 This makes it easier to grab your phone, lamp, or a glass of water without stretching or reaching down too far.
+Matching this height to your designer beds keeps the look balanced and the setup practical.

-Here are a few nightstand height rules to keep in mind:
+Here are a few nightstand height rules to keep in mind, including how tall should a nightstand be:

 Measure from the floor to the top of your mattress.